landesberg-design/plugin-ajax-load-more-pro/pro/ajax-load-more-woocommerce/README.txt

 5. Activate the plugin in the WP plugin dashboard.

 == Changelog ==

+= 1.2.3 - July 27, 2023 =
+* UPDATE: Updated the WooCommerce admin page to use the new Ajax Load More 6.1 layout.

 = 1.2.2 - June 11, 2023 =
 * UPDATE: WooCommerce version bump.